China gives Australia investment rights, yuan clearing bank

 As China's maturing economy slows, Beijing wants to find new growth drivers to reduce the nation's reliance on export-led manufacturing, and developing the domestic financial market has been identified as an area for change.

-Encouraging greater use of the yuan CNY=CFXS globally is also key to the government's long-term plans of reforming its economy and reducing its vulnerabilities to the dollar.
+Encouraging greater use of the yuan globally is also key to the government's long-term plans of reforming its economy and reducing its vulnerabilities to the dollar, the world's reserve currency.

 China owns the world's largest foreign exchange reserves at $3.9 trillion, about a third of which is invested in dollars.

-To promote international usage of the yuan, China has signed yuan clearing agreements with over a dozen countries including Canada, Malaysia and Qatar to allow them to set up a yuan clearing bank within their borders.
+To promote international usage of the yuan, China has signed a flurry of yuan clearing agreements with more than a dozen countries including Canada, Malaysia and Qatar to allow them to set up a yuan clearing bank within their borders.

-Clearing banks handle all parts of a currency transaction and in doing so reduce the costs of and time taken for each deal.
+A clearing bank can handle all parts of a currency transaction from the time a commitment is made until it is settled, thereby reducing the costs of and time taken for each deal.

-But as China works on building a worldwide payments super highway that can clear yuan payments globally, some experts say yuan clearing centers will be obsolete once the payments system starts running.
+But as China's central bank works on building a worldwide payments super highway that can clear yuan payments globally, some experts say yuan clearing centers will be obsolete once the payments system starts running.

 (Reporting by Shao Xiaoyi and Koh Gui Qing; Additional reporting by Sue-Lin Wong in Sydney; Editing by Jacqueline Wong)